2015 St Edmundsbury Borough Council election

-The 2015 St. Edmundsbury Borough Council election took place on 7 May 2015 to elect members of the St. Edmundsbury Borough Council in England.
-It was held on the same day as other local elections.
+The 2015 St Edmundsbury Borough Council election took place on 7 May 2015 to elect members of St Edmundsbury Borough Council in Suffolk, England.
+This was on the same day as the 2015 general election and other local elections.

+This was the final election to St Edmundsbury Borough Council before it was abolished and merged with Forest Heath to form West Suffolk.
+The inaugural election to West Suffolk District Council was held in 2019.